mrmarganski/mkdoc/docs/engineering/cad/CAD.md

 # 📐 FRC CAD Curriculum: Onshape Basics
 > **Duration:** 18 Weeks (1 Semester) | **Prerequisites:** None

 Welcome to the Team 2064 CAD Foundations!
-While you technically can finish this incredibly fast since you can work on it anywhere with Onshape, This is a semester-long expectation that will take you from absolute zero : to being able to particpate and contribute when we design a full, competition-ready FRC robot using Onshape during Build Season in January.  **ALL ROOKIE Members MUST complete this Module 1.2 by JANUARY 1st of their season** To be on the travel team in March.
+While you technically can finish this incredibly fast since you can work on it anywhere with Onshape, this is a semester-long expectation that will take you from absolute zero to being able to participate and contribute when we design a full, competition-ready FRC robot using Onshape during Build Season in January.

+**ALL ROOKIE Members MUST complete this Module 1.2 by JANUARY 1st of their season** to be on the travel team in March.
 Veteran members should have completed this and are working on their specializations.

 !!! abstract "Course Attribution"
     This curriculum is adapted from the incredible [FRCDesign.org Learning Course](https://www.frcdesign.org/).
 We highly recommend referencing their site for deep dives into specific FRC modeling strategies!